rjones-lf/iroha/docs/source/overview.rst

 - Performance Efficiency (in particular time-behavior and resource utilization)
 - Usability (learnability, user error protection, appropriateness recognisability)

-Where Iroha can be used?
+Where can Iroha be used?
 ------------------------

 Hyperledger Iroha is a general purpose permissioned blockchain system that can be used to manage digital assets, identity, and serialized data.
-This can be useful for applications such as interbank settlement, central bank digital currencies, payment systems, national IDs, and logistics, among other.
+This can be useful for applications such as interbank settlement, central bank digital currencies, payment systems, national IDs, and logistics, among others.

 For a detailed description please check our `Use Case Scenarios section <http://iroha.readthedocs.io/en/latest/use_cases/>`_.